 Do I Need to Use My Apartment’s Internet?

 No!
-Although most apartment complexes either include internet in your monthly rent or they have an open connection readily available, it is best to get your own internet.
+Although most apartment complexes either include internet in your monthly rent or have an open connection readily available, it is best to get your own internet.
 When you use your apartment’s open WiFi connection, you risk sharing your information with a bunch of strangers.

 A few apartment buildings do bundle internet into rent, which puts everyone on an easily accessible network.
 The connection can be open, which means anyone with a device can connect to the WiFi.